 - a.
-Description of the Project as it relates to construction noise and vibration; - b.
+Identify and describe the existing noise environment; - b.
 Overview of the methodology used to undertake the assessment and identification of the assessment criteria and any relevant standards or guidelines; - c.
-Identification and description of the existing and likely future noise environment; - d.
-Description of the actual and potential noise and vibration effects of construction of the Project; - e.
-Recommended measures to avoid, remedy or mitigate potential adverse construction noise and vibration effects (including any conditions/management plan required); and - f.
-Overall conclusion of the level of potential construction noise and vibration effects of the Project after recommended measures are implemented.
+Describe the actual and potential adverse construction noise and vibration effects of construction of the Project;